TABLE OF CONTENTS

 Vermont Marijuana College

-If you’re interested in learning more about cannabis laws or any other aspect of the developing industry, sign up for Cannabis Training University’s certification program today.
+If you’re interested in learning more about cannabis laws or any other aspect of the developing industry, sign up for Cannabis Training University’s certification programs today.

 Learn all aspects of the marijuana industry online at the Vermont Marijuana College, Cannabis Training University.
-Begin your marijuana job or start your own pot business with online cannabis career training from the best cannabis college, Cannabis Training University.
+Begin your marijuana job or start your own pot business with online cannabis career training from the best cannabis college.